Envelopes

 Page 1 of 5

-Each page there after will change according to how many pages you have and what the current page number is.
+Each page there after will change according to how many pages you have and what the current

 You can also have graphics in your footers. i.e. pictures and horizontal lines.